-London police arrest 5 men in Grenfell Tower effigy video
+London police arrest 6 men in Grenfell Tower effigy video

-LONDON (AP) — London police have arrested five people over a video that showed a cardboard model of Grenfell Tower being burned on a bonfire — a video that shocked the families of the 72 victims who died in the 2017 inferno that engulfed the apartment block.
+LONDON (AP) — London police said Tuesday that they have arrested six men over a video that showed a cardboard model of Grenfell Tower being burned on a bonfire — an act condemned by bereaved families and survivors of the apartment-block blaze that killed 72 people.

-The Metropolitan Police say the men remained in custody Tuesday after being arrested late Monday on suspicion of a public order offense after allegedly creating a copy of the fire-ravaged west London public housing tower.
-The men ranged in age from 19 to 55.
+The Metropolitan Police force said five men turned themselves in at a police station late Monday and were arrested on suspicion of a public order offense after allegedly creating a copy of the fire-ravaged west London public housing tower.
+A sixth man handed himself in to police on Tuesday.

+The men, who range in age from 19 to 55, were being held in custody Tuesday but had not been charged.

 Most Read Nation & World Stories